joe-maitan/Tic-tac-toe-app/README.md

 2. Integration Testing
    - Test gamemoves/updating of the board state is also done with pytest on the backend.
 3. Security/Risk Evaluation:
-   - will get to later....
+   - This development of the Flask App uses HTTP which lacks the encryption/reliability of HTTPS.
+   - The cookie is not encrypted in a safe manner which only stores the username of the user but is still information that is out there for whoever.
+   - It could be possible to overload the login/signup requests causing the server to crash because we have no mechanism to stop after a certain number of failed tries.

 # How to run the app
-**Depending on what version of Python you have installed/loaded your command will either be python/pip or python3/pip3**
+Depending on what **version of Python** you have installed/loaded your command will either be **python/pip** or **python3/pip3** respectively.
+The basis of the commands remains the same
 1. Clone the repository
 ```
 git clone https://github.com/joe-maitan/Tic-tac-toe-app.git